2018ik/2018ik.github.io/_wiki/spirit.markdown

 ## Background

-The Spirit (also known as the Holy Spirit, Spirit of God, Spirit of Christ, Spirit of Jesus, Spirit of Jesus Christ, Spirit of Jehovah, Holy Spirit, Life-giving Spirit, Sevenfold-intensified Spirit) is part of the Divine Trinity, along with the Father and Son.
+The Spirit of God or Holy Spirit, is part of the Divine Trinity, along with the Father and Son.

-Every aspect of the  Spirit is for us to enjoy Christ.
-In fact, the Spirit of God dwells in man.
+Every aspect of the  Spirit is for man to enjoy Christ.
+In fact, the Spirit of God dwells in man (Rom.
+8:9), gives life to man (Rom.
+8:11; 1 Cor.
+15:45) and speaks to man (Heb.
+3:7).

-## Revelation of the Spirit

-The revelation of the Spirit is progressive; beginning with the Spirit of God in Genesis which only had the divinity of god, and ending with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.
+The revelation of the Spirit in the Bible is progressive.
+It begins with the Spirit of God in Genesis which only had the divinity of God, and ends with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.

 ## History